 Being just 30 days late on credit card payments can cause your credit score to drop more than 100 points.
 And the real kicker?
 The higher your credit score is, to begin with, the more points you’ll lose.
 So if your credit score is already in the high 700s or even the 800s, it’ll drop on the higher end of the range for any infraction.

 Bottom line: take care of those bills every month.
-Sign up for automatic bill pay that comes out right on payday if you have to.
+Set up automatic payments that come out right on payday if you have to.
 Also, note that this rule doesn’t just apply to credit cards and loans.

-Just about any credit card issuer, lender, or creditor can report a late payment to the credit bureaus, even your cell phone carrier or utility company.
+Just about any credit card issuer, lender, or creditor can report late or missed payments to the credit bureaus, even your cell phone carrier or utility company.
 So get out the calendar and make a plan to pay each bill before it’s due.

 First, it’s important what kind of debt you have.
 Revolving debt like credit cards is not looked upon favorably because the debt is unsecured.
 There is no physical property that credit card companies could seize if you stop paying your credit card balances.
 Plus, there’s no potential for any type of growth in value.

-Whatever you purchased with your credit card probably won’t garner more money than you paid for it, and probably not even face value at that.
+Whatever you purchased with your credit card probably won’t garner more money than you paid for it, and likely not even face value at that.

 On the other hand, installment loans are scored better because they usually have an asset tied to them (like a mortgage or car loan.)
 They potentially offer some type of added value, like equity in your home.